apache/arrow-cookbook/java/source/cdata.rst

     For Python Consumer and Java Producer, please consider:

-    - The Root Allocator should be shared for all memory allocations.
+    - The ``RootAllocator`` should be shared for all memory allocations.

     - The Python application will sometimes shut down the Java JVM but Java JNI C Data will still work on releasing exported objects, which is why some guards have been implemented to protect against such scenarios.
 A warning message "WARNING: Failed to release Java C Data resource" indicates this scenario.

-    - We do not know when `RootAllocator` will be closed.
-It is for this reason that the `RootAllocator` should survive so long as the export/import of used objects is released.
+    - We do not know when ``RootAllocator`` will be closed.
+It is for this reason that the ``RootAllocator`` should survive so long as the export/import of used objects is released.
 Here is an example of this scenario:

-        + Whenever Java code calls `allocator.close`, a memory leak will occur since many objects will have to be released on either Python or Java JNI sides.
+        + Whenever Java code calls ``allocator.close``, a memory leak will occur since many objects will have to be released on either Python or Java JNI sides.

-        + To solve memory leak problems, you will call Java `allocator.close` when Python and Java JNI have released all their objects, which is impossible to accomplish.
+        + To solve memory leak problems, you will call Java ``allocator.close`` when Python and Java JNI have released all their objects, which is impossible to accomplish.

-    - In addition, Java applications should expose a method for closing all Java-created objects independently from Root Allocators.
+    - In addition, Java applications should expose a method to release all Java-created objects different than ``RootAllocator``.

 Sharing ValueVector
 *******************

-Java Side:
+Java Component:

 .. testcode::